MakeSchool-Tutorials/Tutorial-Template/P00-Getting-Started/content.md

 ### Ordered lists

 1. This is an ordered list
-2. With multiple items
+1. With multiple items
-3. Use the correct number or the linter will get angry!
+1. Use one and let the processor count for you or the linter will get angry!
-4. But don't be lazy...
+1. But don't be lazy...

 ### Nested lists

 1. This is a nested list
     1. Use four spaces for each level
-    2. More nested items
+    1. More nested items

-2. Formatting can get a little weird so only nest once!
+1. Formatting can get a little weird so only nest once!
     - You can even combine ordered and unordered lists when nesting
     - Just remember to use four spaces for each level

-3. Such an amazing list
+1. Such an amazing list

 ## Code blocks